bisdn/bisdn.github.io/getting_started/configure_baseboxd.md

 ```
 sudo basebox-change-config -l ryu-manager ryu.app.ofctl_rest
 ```
-BISDN Linux supports to use [Ryu](https://osrg.github.io/ryu/) as the controller, where the last argument is the Ryu application.
+where `ryu.app.ofctl_rest` is the Ryu application.
 If you have a file for a custom application, please use the absolute path to the application file.

+Please note, that with Ryu the integration of system networking events is not supported, as that is a feature from baseboxd.
+{: .label .label-yellow }

+#### Remote controller

-To configure a remote OpenFlow controller with <IP-address> and <OpenFlow-port>:
+To configure a remote OpenFlow controller with \<IP-address\> and \<OpenFlow-port\>:

 ```
 sudo basebox-change-config -r <IP-address> <OpenFlow-port>